 Angela has been a strong advocate for women in Michigan’s workforce throughout her career.
 Her practice includes protecting women’s rights in cases involving sex discrimination, pay discrimination, pregnancy discrimination, and sexual harassment.
 For the past two decades, she has been active in organizations such as the Women Lawyers Association of Michigan (WLAM), where she served on the board and as chair of its Gender Equity Committee.
 She is a past president of WLAM’s Washtenaw chapter.
 She is also a recipient of the Mary Foster Award which is bestowed annually to a member whose leadership, talent, and significant contributions to women provide a role model for women in the legal profession and women in general.

 Angela is active in the disability community and she represents people with disabilities in legal disputes involving ADA accommodations, FMLA leave, and employee benefits matters.
 She helps clients enforce their rights under discrimination laws, including employees with chronic conditions such as cancer, diabetes, and Parkinson’s disease.
-Outside of her legal practice, she is in her second year as board chair for the Cancer Support Community of Greater Ann Arbor, a local non-profit dedicated to providing emotional support and education to people with cancer.
+Outside of her legal practice, she is in her third year as board chair for the Cancer Support Community of Greater Ann Arbor, a local non-profit dedicated to providing emotional support and education to people with cancer.

 Angela received her law degree from the University of Michigan Law School in 2004.
 Before attending law school, Angela worked for the State Bar of Michigan’s Open Justice Commission, where she assisted in coordinating a statewide pro-bono project for domestic violence victims.
 While in law school, she interned at the Maya Angelou Public Charter School, the Public Defender Service for the District of Columbia, and Legal Services of South Central Michigan.

 Honors & Awards